DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 And that's it!

-We've now runthrough an example of a small GitHub Action which works.
+We've now gone through an example of a small GitHub Action which works.
-But we've only scratched the surface, for more examples of what's possible visit the [GitHub Actions page](https://github.com/features/actions).
+But we've only scratched the surface!
+For more examples of what's possible visit the [GitHub Actions page](https://github.com/features/actions).